mshagirov/pythonlab/_01-introduction/02_syntax_arithmetics.md

 *Syntax* in programming refers to the grammar rules of the programming language.
 The syntax, just like in human-languages, determines how the code is structured and how it runs.
-I believe it is easier to learn the Python and its syntax by trying and breaking it instead of reading the syntax documentation.
-So, let's try running some code.
+I believe it is easier to learn the Python and its syntax by trying and breaking it instead of reading the documentation.
+So, let's try breaking and running some code.

 #### Basic Arithmetics

-For example, let's start with basic arithmetics.
-To do basic arithmetics Python uses the following operators,
+For example, let's start with the basic arithmetics.
+Python uses the following operators to do basic arithmetics,

-- addition `+`,
+- `+` : addition,
-- subtraction `-`,
+- `-` : subtraction,
-- multiplication `*`,
+- `*` : multiplication,
-- and division `/`.
+- `/` : division.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>